Sierra Resource Conservation District

 Oak to Timberline’s partnership with Sierra Resource Conservation District began in 2016, with a grant from the California Fire Safe Council, obtained by SRCD, to facilitate the development of a Community Wildfire Protection Plan (CWPP).
 Two years of painstaking work and community outreach by OTFSC and Sierra RCD resulted in the completion of the 91-page CWPP document, which has been approved by Fresno County Office of Emergency Services and CalFire / Fresno County Fire.

 In 2020 Sierra RCD was awarded another grant from the California Fire Safe Council which provided funds for hazard fuel reduction and community education in the Oak to Timberline service area.
 Our community has benefitted directly from this grant:

 - Free Fire Risk Evaluations have been made available to landowners.
-More than 80 evaluations have been completed as of spring 2022.
+Hundreds of evaluations have been completed as of fall 2023.

 - 58 acres of fuel reduction have been completed on 31 properties (approximately 80,000 cubic feet).

 - Three community work days have been organized and completed.

 - An eight-person Americorps team was in residence in Pinehurst in March 2022, reducing over 50,000 cubic feet of fuel in a single month.